frequently asked questions

 How should I store my tubers until it is time to plant them?

-If your soil has not reached a minimum temperature of 55-60 degrees upon receiving your tubers, you are responsible for repackaging your tubers and storing them properly.
-WE ARE NOT RESPONSIBLE IN ANY WAY FOR YOUR STORAGE CONDITIONS OR TUBERS LOST DURING YOUR STORAGE (see the American Dahlia Society website for recommended storage methods).
+Upon receiving your tubers, If your soil is too wet or has not reached a minimum temperature of 55-60 degrees, you are responsible for repackaging your tubers and storing them properly.
+WE ARE NOT RESPONSIBLE IN ANY WAY FOR YOUR STORAGE CONDITIONS OR TUBERS LOST DURING YOUR STORAGE (please see the American Dahlia Society website for recommended storage methods).
 Keep them in a cool location (NOT the refrigerator!) until planting conditions are favorable.

 Why do the tubers in my order differ so much in appearance?